For Prime Vendors: Subcontracting in PASSPort

 - Agency Initial Approval: The agency reviews the request.

 The request can be sent back to the vendor (Return to Vendor) for correction and resubmission.
-For contracts with M/WBE goals, the agency reviews the subcontractor's NYC M/WBE certifications.
+For contracts with M/WBE goals, the agency reviews the subcontractor's NYC M/WBE certifications. - Agency Final Approval: Depending on the decision made in this step, the process leads to one of the following:

-- Approved.
-The changes are applied to the subcontract.
+- Approved: The changes are applied to the subcontract.
 You are notified.

-- Denied.
-You are notified.
+- Denied: You are notified.

 Record Subcontractor Payment Information

 After making payments to subcontractors outside of PASSPort, you must log into PASSPort to record the payment information.
-Both subcontractors and agencies validate the payment information.
+Both subcontractors and agencies then validate the payment information.

 The payment recording and validation process has three main steps: